Superluminal Wave Activation at Relativistic Magnetized Shocks: One-dimensional Model of Alfvén Wave Activation

-For \emph{superluminal} modes, frequency matching combined with Equation~(\ref{eq:omode}) implies a downstream wavenumber:
+For \emph{superluminal} modes, frequency matching combined with Equation~(\ref{eq:omode}) implies a downstream wavenumber

-Here, $\omega_{\rm pd}$ is the plasma frequency calculated with the downstream density, and we evaluated the dispersion relation in the shock front frame (Equation~\ref{eq:omodeshock}).
+Here, $\omega_{\rm pd}$ is the plasma frequency calculated with the downstream density, and we evaluated the dispersion relation in the shock-front frame (Equation~\ref{eq:omodeshock}).
 When $[\omega_{\rm u}]^{\rm s}<\omega_{\rm pd}$, no propagating modes exist.
 In the high-frequency limit $[\omega_{\rm u}]^{\rm s}\gg\omega_{\rm pd}$, the downstream wavenumber can be approximated as (see Appendix~\ref{app:boosts}):

-The last approximation again requires high flow velocities in the shock-front frame.
-Equation~(\ref{eq:omodematching}) constrains the minimum wavenumber of seed perturbations to allow for propagating downstream modes:
+The last approximation again requires high flow velocities in the shock front frame.
+Equation~(\ref{eq:omodematching}) constrains the minimum wavenumber of seed perturbations to allow for downstream-propagating modes: